ErPaciocco/erpaciocco.github.io/_posts/2025-12-26-from-mailmerge-to-rce.md

 ### Part 4: fully working exploit
 Now, the plan is the following: first of all, **we write into an Excel table the maliciously crafted XML Word document with the evil macro**.
-Then, **we create another Word document**, that will be the "attack vector" the victim has to open, **with an ODBC connection that will write inside the Word Trusted Location the aforementioned XML Word file** (`C:\Users\Administrator\AppData\Roaming\Microsoft\Templates\`). **The same Word target file will reference the template it has just created as External Template**.
+Then, **we create another Word document**, that will be the "attack vector" the victim has to open, **with an ODBC connection that will write inside the Word Trusted Location the aforementioned XML Word file** (`C:/Users/Administrator/AppData/Roaming/Microsoft/Templates/`). **The same Word target file will reference the template it has just created as External Template**.

 So, long story short, here are the fully functional payloads:<br><br>